3 ways to offend a product marketer in six words or less

 You can become your own best champion by consistently educating and informing other internal teams about the resources you’ve developed to help them.
 Share via Slack channels, team calls, emails: whatever gets the message across so everyone sees the value you offer to them as a product marketer.

-2. Super tight deadlines
+- Super tight timelines

 This one came up repeatedly—the tight turnaround times and unrealistic deadlines demanded of product marketers.